DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/reporter-methods.md

 `name`        | String | The test name.
 `testRunInfo` | Object | The object providing detailed information about the test run.

-The `testRunInfo` object has the following properties:
+The `testRunInfo` object has the following properties.

 Property         | Type             | Description
 ---------------- | ---------------- | --------------------------------------------------------
-`errs`           | Array or Strings | An array of errors occurred during test run.
+`errs`           | Array or Strings | An array of errors that occurred during a test run.
 `durationMs`     | Number           | The time spent on test execution (in milliseconds).
 `unstable`       | Boolean          | Specifies if the test has been marked as unstable.
 `screenshotPath` | String           | The directory path where screenshots have been saved to.